Background

 Un-surprisingly, China decides to withdraw on 21 November 1962

 The Indian soldiers remained firmly entrenched between Tawang and Bomdila in Arunachal Pradesh at the Se La pass (named after tribal girls Nura and Sela who helped the Indian army).
 The Battle of Nuranang at Se La pass began on 17 November 1962 and went on for the next three days.
-The Indian post was at an altitude of over 10,000 feet above sea level.
-Rifleman Jaswant Singh Rawat and his 2 associates of the 4th Garhwal Rifles managed to kill over 300 Chinese soldiers.
-Only Jaswant Singh survived and continued to fight by firing from different bunkers.
+The Indian post was held by the 4th Garhwal Rifles at an altitude of over 10,000 feet above sea level.
+Soon, only Rifleman Jaswant Singh Rawat survived and continued to fight by firing from different bunkers.
 The Chinese soldiers thought they were facing an entire battalion!
-They finally killed Jaswant Singh, but not before he had single-handedly inflicted a severe psychological blow to the huge Chinese army.
+Jaswant Singh with the help of his 2 associates killed over 300 Chinese soldiers.
+The enemy finally killed Jaswant Singh, but not before he had single-handedly inflicted a severe psychological blow to the huge Chinese army.
 Indian Army’s reinforcements arrived, thus stopping the opponents further progress.
 Jaswant Singh was posthumously honoured with a Mahaveer Chakra.
 He continues to receive promotions as if he is still alive.

 Some key events during the war that may have altered the Chinese strategy, making them declare ceasefire unilaterally: